What If I Disagree With A QME Report For California Workers’ Comp?

 Everyone must earn a living, and workers in California are no exception.
 Unfortunately, sometimes on the job, injuries happen.
 Someone who suffers an injury at work may be entitled to workers’ compensation benefits.
-However, despite deserving assistance, you must submit to a physical examination given by a Qualified Medical Examiner (QME).
+However, as part of the claims process, you need to submit to a physical examination given by a Qualified Medical Examiner (QME).

-Our award-winning injury attorneys at Arash Law, under the leadership of famous attorney Arash Khorsandi, Esq., have represented injured workers across California for decades.
+Our injury attorneys at Arash Law have represented injured workers across California for decades.
 We are here to help you, too.
 If you have suffered a workplace injury, contact our office at (888) 488-1391 or through our online chat feature.

 This exam aims to mitigate a dispute between the workers’ compensation adjuster and the injured employee regarding the cause of a workplace injury.
 A Qualified Medical Examiner is a licensed physician qualified to render an expert opinion regarding workplace injuries.